PowerClerk Support Center

 }

-When using a Custom List already existent in the respective PowerClerk program, setting up a Connection to this Custom List will allow validation and retrieval of output data of the Custom List based on the provided input.
-This lookup functionality is particularly helpful if the underlying Custom List has thousands of selections to choose from, which would become difficult to handle via regular drop-down selection.
-Also, the results of a Connection to this Custom List Lookup can be populated into a variety of data fields present on the Form, which do not have to be located in proximity of the actual lookup button.
-Please note: The actual configuration of input and output fields of the Custom List is configured through the Connection available on the Automations page or on the Form Editor:
+Prior to creating a Custom List Lookup, a Custom List must be defined in PowerClerk.
+Setting up a Connection to a Custom List will allow validation and retrieval of output data from the Custom List based on the provided input.
+This lookup functionality can be helpful if the underlying Custom List has thousands of selections to choose from, which would become difficult to handle via a regular drop-down selection.

 Edit Custom List Lookup

-The result in this example populates the respective data with the push of the Lookup pole location button in the output fields as follows:
+The result in this example is populated with the respective data with the push of the Lookup EV Car button in the output fields as follows:

 Video Guides